1) A length of decorative string or rope made from several twisted strands

 2) In British RN and some other usage a term, now almost wholly obsolete,

 for a swallow-tailed flag, particularly (but not exclusively) a signal flag (see also

-3) A 17th/18th Century generic term, now obsolete, referring to any small,
+3) Alternative 17th/18th Century generic terms, now obsolete, referring to any small,

-4) An alternative form of ‘guidon’, now obsolete, as being the distinguishing
+4) Alternative forms of ‘guidon’, now obsolete, as being the distinguishing

 flag of a cavalry regiment (see also ‘guidon 2)’).
 5) A term, now obsolete,

 for lowest commissioned rank in the cavalry regiments